-Above: The lead track from Gato’s best-selling Caliente! album for A&M 1976.
-Produced by Herb Alpert (who plays trumpet on tracks in the later Shadow of the Cat) Caliente! was recorded for A&M Records in 1976, at the beginning of the peak of the jazz-fusion and disco eras.
-Gato Barbieri plays with sizzling heat—influenced by Sonny Rollins (b.1930), John Coltrane (1926-1967) and Pharoah Sanders (b.
-1940) yet relying on tango-infused Argentine fluency.
-“Always in the tango is tragedy,” remarked Barbieri in 1997.
+Fireflies is the lead track from Gato’s best-selling Caliente! album for A&M 1976 produced by Herb Alpert.
+Released at the beginning of the peak of the jazz-fusion and disco eras, Gato Barbieri plays with sizzling heat relying on tango-infused Argentine fluency and as well as the influence of Sonny Rollins (b.1930), John Coltrane (1926-1967) and Pharoah Sanders (b.
+1940).
+“Always in the tango is tragedy,” said Barbieri in 1997.
 “She leaves him, she kills him.
-It’s like an opera but it’s called tango.”
-Caliente! is beautifully arranged and well executed making for enjoyable listening.
-The concept of strings combined with rhythmic danceable funk anted up to Barbieri’s raucous sound makes Caliente! a successful primogeniture to Herb Alpert’s own instrumental Rise in 1979 which became a very big hit.
+It’s like an opera – but it’s called tango.”
+Caliente! is beautifully arranged and executed which makes for enjoyable listening.
+The concept of strings combined with rhythmic danceable funk anted up Barbieri’s raucous sound and made Caliente! a successful primogeniture to Herb Alpert’s instrumental Rise in 1979 which became a very big international hit.

 Barbieri’s 50th album, “Shadow of the Cat” released in September 2002 on Peak Records – http://www.allmusic.com/album/the-shadow-of-the-cat-mw0000225929

 won a Grammy Award for his film score – http://www.billboard.com/articles/columns/latin/7318824/gato-barbieri-dead

 five albums at A&M Records in mid-to-late-1970’s. – http://www.concordmusicgroup.com/artists/gato-barbieri/